in28minutes/java-cheat-sheet/README.md

 - Collections can only hold Objects - not primitives.

 #### ArrayList
 ArrayList implements the list interface.
 So, ArrayList stores the elements in insertion order (by default).
-ElementÕs can be inserted into and removed from ArrayList based on their position.
+Element's can be inserted into and removed from ArrayList based on their position.
-LetÕs look at how to instantiate an ArrayList of integers.
+Let's look at how to instantiate an ArrayList of integers.
 ```
 List<Integer> integers = new ArrayList<Integer>();
 ```